 Baguio Craft Brewery

 Looking for a place to have a late night drink?
 A few minutes away from the city center is Baguio Craft Brewery, a favorite among locals and tourists alike.
-Located on the second and third floor of RKC Building along Marcos Highway, it’s the best place to view the spectacular Baguio night lights with a bottle of crafted beer at hand.
+Located on the second and third floor of RKC Building along Marcos Highway, it’s the best place to view the spectacular Baguio night lights with a glass of craft beer in hand.

 If you want a flavored drink with a little kick, order their bestseller Passion Fruit.
-They have lager-type and ale beers also, perfect to for the cold Baguio weather.
+They have lager-type and ale beers as well, perfect to for the cold Baguio weather.
 Cap off the night here, they also have your favorite pulutan on the menu!

 Where to Stay in Baguio City

 You might want to consider these options from Agoda for your Baguio accommodation!
 Click below to browse for more.